Joe Torre: 2006–2007

 Yankee Global Enterprises chairman Hal Steinbrenner "explained the rationale behind the offer, which was nonnegotiable."
 Yankees president Randy Levine commented, "We thought we needed to go with a performance-based model.
 It's important to motivate people based on performance."
-George Steinbrenner, due to advancing age and deteriorating health, had noticeably less influence in the day-to-day operation of the club.
+George Steinbrenner, on account of his advancing age and his deteriorating health, had noticeably less influence in the day-to-day operation of the club.
 Of the ultimatum he issued during the playoffs, his son Hal denied that his comments influenced the terms of the contract they presented to Torre.

 The New York media portrayed the offer as an insult.
 Torre turned it down, ending his era with the Yankees.
 On October 19, 2007, he held a news conference to explain his decision.
 After first thanking George Steinbrenner, he remarked, "I just felt the contract offer and the terms of the contract were probably the thing I had the toughest time with."

 Of the aftermath, Wallace Matthews of Newsday commented, "They are very slick, these thugs running the Yankees. ...
 They have been trying to figure out a way to whack Torre while making it appear as if Torre whacked himself.
 What they came up with was brilliant in its innovation and chilling in its cynicism, but ultimately transparent."
 Opined Mike Lupica, "It was just the most famous disagreement we are ever likely to see in baseball, the most famous manager telling the people who run the most famous team to take their job and shove it.
 A manager finally fired the Yankees."
 Added Joel Sherman, "Torre erred in turning down the Yankees' proposal to stay in the position that has made him rich and famous beyond what he could have dreamed a dozen years ago."
 He also walks "away from that juice as much as the ownership."

 On February 3, 2009, Torre released a book about his experiences with the Yankees, called The Yankee Years, co-authored by Tom Verducci.

 Torre returned to Yankee Stadium for the first time since vacating the Yankees managerial job on September 20, 2010, to pay respect to George Steinbrenner on the night of the previous owner's monument being unveiled in Monument Park.